 Structure of the course:

-1 week = 5 workdays – working together with a tutor in his office (at least 4 consulting hours/day).
+1 week = 5 workdays – working together with your tutor in the practice (at least 4 consulting office hours/day).
 Accompanying the tutor on home visits is encouraged but not required.

 Topics to observe and concentrate on during the course: